ymuuuu/MainBlog/src/content/posts/Advanced Frida Detection Bypass ( Anti-Frida )/index.md

             if(lib_loaded == 0){
                 lib_loaded = 1;  // Only do this once

-                // NOW we can get the module info! var module = Process.findModuleByName("libantifrida.so");
+                // NOW we can get the module info var module = Process.findModuleByName("libantifrida.so");
                 console.log(`[+] libantifrida is loaded at ${module.base}`);